-- 1. Scores may be accepted in fulfillment of specific courses, as part of a distribution/area/general requirement, or as free electives in the student's degree program. - 2.
-The recommended number of semester hours will be awarded per accepted score if the student uses it as a free elective; if he uses it in lieu of a specific course, he will be awarded no more than the hours of the Mid-Atlantic Christian University course.
-In no instance may credit hours for one examination be divided between a specific course and elective hours. - 3.
-There are no additional requirements for receiving credit. - 4.
-A grade of P (pass) will be assigned; the hours will not count in the student's GPA. - 5.
-The student pays no fee to Mid-Atlantic Christian University.
+- 1. To be considered for credit, students must ask the appropriate testing service to send MACU official test results. - 2.
+Scores may be accepted in fulfillment of specific courses, as part of a distribution/area/general requirement, or as free electives in the student's degree program. - 3.
+The recommended number of semester hours will be awarded per accepted score if the student uses it as a free elective; if he uses it in lieu of a specific course, the student will be awarded no more than the hours of the Mid-Atlantic course.
+In no instance may credit hours for one examination be divided between a specific course and elective hours. - 4.
+There are no additional requirements or fees for receiving credit. - 5.
+A grade of P (pass) will be assigned and the hours will not be used to calculate the student's grade point average (GPA).